 Driving to deliver goods, meet clients or just commuting between work sites can quickly rack up costs, especially for larger fleets.
 Businesses can also be affected by frequent, short journeys too.
-But, there are ways to reduce travel your businesses expenditure.
+But, there are ways to reduce travel costs within your businesses expenditure.

 HM Revenue & Customs (HMRC) grants a ‘business mileage allowance’ to each company vehicle that is in professional use.
 There are, however, rules that could affect your eligibility.
 The way your business is structured can also have an impact.